 Deficiencies.
 Deficiencies should be made up as early in the program as possible, but may not be made up by audit.

 Student Appeals.
 Student appeals of unsatisfactory decisions and actions related to their graduate programs should be initiated in consultation with the major department and then submitted, as appropriate, to Graduate Council.
 If satisfaction is not obtained, consult the Walla Walla University Grievance Policy.

 Unregistered Student Attendance of Classes.
 Only students who are officially registered will be allowed to attend graduate classes after the third week of school.

 Graduate Credit for Seniors.
 Seniors who are within 28 hours of completing their baccalaureate degree may be eligible to take up to 12 approved credits to be applied toward a Walla Walla University graduate program.
-To apply, students must submit a petition available online and from the Office of Graduate Studies, a copy of a degree audit or a copy of their approved senior outline.
+To apply, students must submit a petition, available on-line or from the Office of Graduate Studies, and a copy of a degree audit or a copy of their approved senior outline.
 Approval to register is granted only after determination of the student’s eligibility for admission to a graduate program and satisfactory completion of necessary course prerequisites.

 Second Master’s Degree.
 If degree requirements overlap with graduate work already taken, a student seeking a second graduate degree may seek a reduction in the total number of required credits.
 See individual programs for specific requirements.

 Last update on July 28, 2014